dcmfx/dcmfx/docs/src/tools/cli.md

    dcmfx get-pixel-data input.dcm
    ```

-   Each frame of pixel data can be decoded and written to PNG, 16-bit PNG, JPEG,
+   Each frame of pixel data can be converted to PNG, 16-bit PNG, JPEG, or WebP
-   or WebP Lossless images:
+   Lossless images:

    ```sh
    dcmfx get-pixel-data input.dcm --format png